 This is not a learned behavior.
 It’s pure instinct.
 That’s the only possible explanation.

 So score one for the husband.
 I have learned that there is no use in trying to persuade a Shoes In The House person to become a No Shoes person.
-It’s in their blood, so I won’t even try with Rebecca.
-She’s her daddy’s girl through and through.
+It’s in their blood, so I won’t even try with R. She’s her daddy’s girl through and through.

 But I can at least take comfort in this fact: The No Shoes are still winning.
 It’s 3 to 2, and that’s the final score.